oktadev/okta-blog/_source/_posts/2019-06-25-iinterface-considered-harmful.md

 by: advocate
 communities: [.net]
 description: "This post discusses the disadvantages of using the 'I' prefix for interfaces in static-typed languages."
-tags: [aspnetcore, netcore, interface, naming conventions]
+tags: [aspnetcore, netcore, interface, naming-conventions]
 tweets:
   - "Still using the 'I' to prefix interfaces?
 Check this out before you do!"
   - "If you still prefix interface types with an 'I', stop and check this out first!"